Estimating quantum coherence by noncommutativity of any observable and its incoherent part: Abstract

 \section{Abstract}

-We establish an inequality involving the quantum coherence of an arbitrary quantum state, possibly nonpure, in arbitrary dimension and a noncommutativity estimator of an arbitrary observable.
-The noncommutativity estimator uses the commutator of the observable and its incoherent or classical part.
+We establish a lower bound on the quantum coherence of an arbitrary quantum state in arbitrary dimension, using a noncommutativity estimator of an arbitrary observable of sub-unit norm, where the estimator is the commutator of the observable and its incoherent or classical part.
 The relation provides a direct method of obtaining an estimate of the quantum coherence of an arbitrary quantum state, without resorting to quantum state tomography or the existing witness operators.